 Week 3: Lectures on marine protected areas, resource management, and coral bleaching.
 Dive at Troy’s Dream or snorkel at Huey, Dewey, and Louie (HDL).
 Trip to Long Cay to see iguanas.
 Final exam.
 Re-entry exercises and closing activities.
 Head home.

 This academically rigorous program follows a six-day/week schedule.
 The interdisciplinary curriculum is designed to help students actively discover and understand the complexities of environmental, social, and economic issues in the Turks and Caicos Islands.
+Read more about the SFS program model.

 Major academic themes include: